Fathers’ Rights for Contact with Children over Christmas

 Fathers’ Rights to See Children at Christmas

 Naturally, as a father it's likely that you'll want to see your kids over the Christmas holidays.
 After all, Christmas is a time to spend with those you love most, and it's a particularly magical time to share with your children.

-So if you're a father and you're no longer living in the same household as your children, you'll need to come to an agreement with their primary caregiver (usually their mother) as to when you can see them over Christmas.
+So if you're a father and you're not living in the same household as your children, you'll need to come to an agreement with their primary caregiver (usually their mother) as to when you can see them over Christmas.
 It may be possible for you come to a mutual agreement, and we would always recommend attempting this as the first course of action.

 For example, you might decide that one parent sees the children on Christmas morning, and the other sees them in the afternoon.
 Or the children might spend this Christmas with one parent and the next year with the other.

-However, we know that coming to an amicable agreement isn't always possible and sadly, it's not uncommon for separated parents to clash over child contact.
+However, we know that coming to an amicable agreement isn't always possible and separated parents can sometimes disagree over child contact.
 This can be especially true at Christmas – a time of year when emotions are often running high.

 So as a father, where does this leave you?
 Should you just accept that you can't see your children at Christmas?

 How to Resolve Child Contact Disputes

 If there are disagreements regarding any aspect of child custody or contact, we recommend that your first step is to try mediation.
 This is when a specially trained mediator works to help you and the other parent reach an agreement on where and when each of you will see the children.

 If mediation isn't successful, the next step is to get a Child Arrangement Order from the Court.
 This involves making an application to the Court, which will be reviewed by a Judge.
 They will then decide where the child should live and when he/she should see each parent.
 A Child Arrangement Order can also make provisions for special events such as Christmas and birthdays.